Exploring Canyon Country: Tips for Families Visiting Zion National Park

 There are a number of outfitters in town that rent bikes.
 This strategy allows you to avoid both driving to the park and taking the shuttle once you’re inside.
 The park shuttles can each carry two bikes, an option if you get tired.
 If you’re with kids, keep in mind that the bikes share the road with the park buses.

 There are several places in town where you can pick up lunch provisions.
 We bought sandwiches and snacks at the deli next to our hotel.
 The picnic spots in the park are nice, and we didn’t have to worry about avoiding peak lunch hours at the lodge, which gave us more flexibility.

 This might seem easier said than done, but it’s doable with some planning.
 There are a handful of trails in the park that require permits, which can sometimes be available at the last minute (or ahead of time).

 A family at our hotel told us they got a local tip on which of these trails would work best for their hiking ability.
 They showed up at the park bright and early and lucked out.
 They got permits that gave them a rugged but largely people-free day of hiking.

 My husband and daughter took a horseback ride inside the park (if you want to do this book as far ahead as possible).
-The leisurely trail ride was a little underwhelming for him (fine for her), But people generally don’t hike along the horse trails and they found themselves alone with some stunning scenery.
+The leisurely trail ride was a little underwhelming for him (fine for her), but people generally don’t hike along the horse trails and they found themselves alone with some stunning scenery.

-At about 4:00 one afternoon my daughter was ready for an ice cream break.
+At about four one afternoon my daughter was ready for an ice cream break.
 So was everyone else in the park.
 So we headed back out before the return shuttles got too busy and grabbed an outdoor table at a brewpub just outside the entrance.
 We had local beer, she had a root beer float and the view from our table was amazing.